BashGui/easybashgui/docs/install.md

 ## System wide install

-This way you will use it in any project by only sourcered one standar line, becouse will be available for all the system:
+This way you will use it in any project by only sourced one standard line, because will be available for all the system:

 1. Install the requirements (check first part of this document)
 2. download EBG from https://github.com/BashGui/easybashgui/releases